gardener/gardener/docs/development/new-kubernetes-version.md

 ## Deriving Release-Specific Tasks

-Most new minor Kubernetes releases incorporate API changes, deprecations or new features.
+Most new minor Kubernetes releases incorporate API changes, deprecations, or new features.
 The community announces them via their [change logs](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/).
-In order to derive the release-specific tasks, the respective change log for the new version `vX.Y` has to be read and understood (for example, [this document](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md) for `v1.24`).
+In order to derive the release-specific tasks, the respective change log for the new version `vX.Y` has to be read and understood (for example, [the changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md) for `v1.24`).

 As already mentioned, typical changes to watch out for are: